opennetworkinglab/onos/tools/dev/p4vm/README.md

 2. remove the `vagrant` user;
 3. reduce VM disk size (by removing build artifacts);
 4. generate a file named `onos-p4-dev.ova`.

-The generated OVA file will have size of approx. 3.5-4 GB.

 ### Building the tutorial VM